 The first is called economic damages.
-These are the quantifiable costs you incur and have receipts or documentation for, such as medical bills and lost wages.
+These are the quantifiable costs you incur and have receipts or documentation for, such as medical expenses and lost wages.
 With a personal injury claim, you can recover past costs in addition to anticipated expenses or losses.
-For example, suppose you’ve sustained a spinal cord injury that prevents you from working and requires regular rehabilitation over several years.
-In that case, you can claim the wages you would have received in future years had you not sustained the injury along with the costs of your physical therapy.
+Suppose you suffer a spinal cord injury that prevents you from working and requires regular rehabilitation over several years.
+You’d be able to recover the costs of your physical therapy and the wages you would have received in future years had you not sustained the injury.

 You can also receive non-economic damages.
 These cover pain and suffering, loss of enjoyment, mental anguish, and loss of companionship or consortium if you’ve lost a loved one or partner.
-Because it’s tough to put a price on physical pain or loss — how can anyone say how much a life is worth? — it can be difficult to predict how much non-economic damages you might receive.
+It can be difficult to predict how much non-economic damages you might receive, as it’s tough to put a price on physical pain or loss — how can anyone say how much a life is worth?

 Generally, these are calculated by applying a multiplier to your economic damages.
 This multiplier ranges from one to five, with one representing a minor impact on your life and five having a life-altering effect.

-For example, suppose you sustain an injury that makes you reliant on another person to perform daily tasks and completely prevents you from being independent.
-In that case, you can expect a higher multiplier.
+For example, if you sustain an injury that makes you reliant on another person to perform daily tasks and completely prevents you from being independent, you can expect a higher multiplier.

 To illustrate this with an example, if your economic damages total $50,000 and the insurance company of the person or party that caused your accident applies a multiplier of two, you will receive $150,000 in total — $50,000 in economic damages and $100,000 in non-economic damages.

 There is a third type of damages you can receive: punitive damages.
-Also called exemplary damages, these only apply if settlement negotiations fail and your attorney files an 18-wheeler accident lawsuit to take your case to trial.
-An award of punitive damages is determined by the jury.
-It is designed to punish the defendant or make an example of them to deter others from similar behavior, such as if an 18-wheeler trucker was speeding when they caused your crash.
+Also called exemplary damages, these only apply if settlement negotiations fail and your attorney takes your case to trial.
+An award of punitive damages is determined by the jury and designed to punish the defendant or make an example of them to deter others from similar behavior, such as if an 18-wheeler trucker was speeding when they caused your crash.

-Fortunately, our truck accident lawyers in Texas are wise to the ways of insurance companies and how they try to avoid paying settlements or make offers that are far too low.
+Fortunately, our truck accident lawyers in San Antonio and McAllen are wise to the ways of insurance companies and how they try to avoid liability or make offers that are far too low.
 We’ll handle all contact and negotiations with insurance companies for you and fight to get what’s right for your injuries.
 Because we work on a contingency basis — meaning there’s no upfront fee, and we don’t get paid unless we win — you can be sure we’ll do our utmost to get a big win for you.